Let's Go Luna!: Production and distribution

 The show was first announced on July 31, 2017, as part of the PBS TCA presentation.
 PBS broadcasts the show on its stations and also airs on the 24-hour PBS Kids channel, as well as the PBS Kids video app.
 Let's Go Luna! offers digital content for kids, parents and teachers, debuting from its PBS Kids website and a Luna app was also confirmed and would have been released shortly after the series' debut.
 However, the app ceased development and is on the PBS Kids video and games apps.
 There was also an Elinor Wonders Why app, but the series was placed on the PBS Kids video and games apps as well.
 9 Story International Distribution owns managing and merchandising rights to the show outside Canada.
 It is also one of a few shows for preschoolers and PBS' first storyboard-driven show where storyboard artists work with the writers, in order to create "visually-driven narratives that highlight each city's distinctive landscape and features".
+With a team of cultural anthropologists on board, Let's Go Luna! is "meticulously researched to ensure cities and regions are authentically and respectfully portrayed".
 It was originally going to be titled Luna Around the World but was changed to Let's Go Luna!.